yanhan/sysadmin-library/vault/manage-mysql-k8s-app/README.md

+# About

+Use Vault to manage MySQL and get MySQL credentials from k8s app.

 ## NOTES

 The Vault token issued from the Kubernetes login (done by sethvargo/vault-kubernetes-authenticator) will expire according to the `ttl` in `auth/kubernetes/role/app-for-mysql-mg-vault`.
 We configure the consul-template container to renew it.